 Regardless of which databases you select, you must click "Save Changes" before conducting your search, or your new database selections will not apply.
 The results of your search can be further filtered using the search tools on the left of the result screen (including the filtering of selected databases).

-Please Note: the linking of database records with WorldCat, while useful, is usually not perfect.
+Please Note: the linking of database records with WorldCat, while useful, is not perfect.
 If you want the most comprehensive search possible it is still best practice to search a particular database directly through the library's database page.